Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

         python manage.py export "C:\Program Files\Google\google_appengine\myproject"

-   I used ``-n`` option above, because you can't use Uliorm(Uliweb ORM module) on GAE now, so let's don't export it.
    You should notice that the target directory is quoted by double-quotors, that's because there is space character in the directory.
 So when you finish it, the development directory is ready.

 #.
 Modify ``app.yaml`` file, change the value of ``application`` to your project name,
    for example: ``myproject``.